vedachari/weather-balloon/README.md

     fetch new hour
     display new lon and lat

-trying openmeteo for weather data
+trying openmeteo for weather data: worked